AmeenahRiffin/Tech501-Ameenah/Week 3/Github/Github_Key_Setup.md

    ![alt text](images/image.png)

-8. Create a Folder for "tech501-test-ssh" and navigate to it.
+8. Create a Folder for our repo on your machine using the `mkdir tech501-test-ssh` command and navigate to it using cd.

    ![alt text](images/image-7.png)